Scott Kellacher

-Scott Mackenzie Kellacher (born 5 December 1980) is a Scottish former footballer and is currently the manager of Scottish League One side Inverness Caledonian Thistle.
+Scott Mackenzie Kellacher (born 5 December 1980) is a Scottish former footballer and is currently the manager of Scottish Championship side Inverness Caledonian Thistle.

 Personal life and playing career

 Kellacher was born in Inverness on 5 December 1980.
 In the 1990s, Kellacher joined Celtic Boys Club before being promoted to the senior team in 1997, where he failed to make an appearance, before joining hometown team, Inverness Caledonian Thistle in 1999, initially on loan before joining permanently in the summer window on a 1-year deal.
 Failing to break into the first team at Inverness, Kellagher joined Highland League side Nairn County, where he stayed until 2007 when he joined Third Division side, Elgin City for a brief loan spell where he made 1 substitute appearance, before returning to Nairn for another year.
 In 2008, Kellacher returned to Inverness, this time for Clachnacuddin, where he stayed for 2 years before officially hanging up his boots in 2010.

 In 2021, Kellacher was hospitalised after contracting both COVID-19 and viral encephalitis, requiring him to be placed on oxygen for several days.